HajMichal/HajMichal/README.md

 📋 IT Student of WSB Univeristy in Chorzów

-👨‍💻 I enjoy learning new technologies and develop new skills
+👨‍💻 I enjoy learning new technologies and develop my skills

 ⚽ My hobbies are mainly skiing, football and gym.